cli/cli/acceptance/README.md

 #### `GH_ACCEPTANCE_ORG`

 The organization in which the acceptance tests can manage resources in.
+Consider using `gh-acceptance-testing` on `github.com`.

 #### `GH_ACCEPTANCE_TOKEN`